ktrieu/new-website/blog/protected/bootloader/part-1.md

 target/x86_64-unknown-uefi/debug/loader-test.efi: Invalid argument
 ```

-There is one last thing we’ve neglected: We’re supposed to boot into this program, and our computer is already on.
-Of course it won’t work.
+There is one last thing we’ve forgottena about: We’re supposed to boot into this program, and our computer is already on.
 Unfortunately, `cargo run` won't be able to run our program at all.

 You could, actually, stick your built executable on a USB drive and configure your computer to boot from it.
 I wouldn’t recommend it because:

 - Copying your code onto a boot drive and waiting for your computer to reboot after a code change will be horrible
 - Debugging on a computer that hasn’t even booted yet is horrible
-- You might mess up your computer maybe?
+- You might mess up your computer (horrible).
 I haven’t had this happen but my computer is pretty expensive.
 Best not to risk it.

 Instead, we’re going to use a VM, which will pretend to be a UEFI-enabled computer while running sandboxed in a host OS.
 This fixes all our problems.